DanielekPark/Shopify-notes/README.md

  <!-- CSS
 ==================================`================ -->
 ```
+In the CSS stylesheet that was created and located in assets folder, write provide the custom CSS to override the provide Shopify theme.

 -Run on the terminal/command prompt to see the changes added.
 You may need to refresh the browser everytime new a new line of CSS.
 ```bash
 theme watch --allow-live
 ```

 -Some Vscode extensions may add some unexpedted code to one of the Shopify pages (e.g. '{').
-If that occurs consider disabling the extension
+If that occurs consider disabling the extension for Liquid

 -If there are any changes to Shopify, or if these steps that do not work, or if you have any suggestions, please feel to contact me at daniel.ek.park@gmail.com

 <!--
 Run on the command line, when you have the following: